tomjoht/tomjoht.github.io/_restapicourse/jobapis_overview.md

 This proliferation of code and platforms creates more pressure on the multi-lingual capabilities of technical writers.
 Here's one consolation, though.
 If you can understand what's going on in one programming language, then your description of the reference implementations in other programming languages will follow highly similar patterns.

 What mainly changes across languages are the code snippets and some of the terms.
 You may refer to "functions" instead of "classes," and so on.
-Even so, it's a serious challenge, which is why it's so hard to find technical writers who have skills for producing developer documentation.
+Even so, getting all the language right can be a serious challenge, which is why it's so hard to find technical writers who have skills for producing developer documentation.

 With this scenario of having multiple client implementations, you'll face other challenges, such as maintaining consistency across the various platforms.
 As you try to single source your explanations for various languages, your documentation code will become complex and difficult to maintain.

-Additionally, product managers may want you to push out separate outputs within each programming language channel &mdash; to keep things simple for the users.
+Additionally, product managers may want you to push out separate outputs within each programming language channel to keep things simple for the users.
 Can you imagine pushing out a dozen different outputs across different languages for content that follows highly similar patterns and has common explanations but differs in just enough ways to make single sourcing from the same core content an act of sorcery?
-Here is where you have to put your technical writer belt on and exercise your single sourcing kung fu.
+Here is where you have to put your technical writing wizard hat on and pull off level 9 incantations.

 ## Not an easy problem to solve
 The diversity and complexity of programming languages is not an easy problem to solve.
 To be a successful API technical writer, you'll likely need to incorporate at least a regular regiment of programming study.